 The transplanting season runs from the beginning of October through to March, when we see the vernal equinox (20th March), a date widely known to many keen gardeners when they prepare vegetable beds for summer, autumn, and even winter.

-In this blog post we share our knowledge on how to ensure successful planting of mature topiary and hedging.
+In this blog post, we share our knowledge on how to ensure the successful planting of mature topiary and hedging.